 Index files can be opened in spreadsheet software.
 Sometimes, the first row contains labels that describe each column; this specific row is known as the header row.

-Below are examples of how the index file may appear opened in Notepad or Excel, with and without a header row.
+Below are examples of how the index file might look when opened in Notepad or Excel, both with and without a header row.